Stretching 1,123km along the formidable Rockies, the Great Divide Trail is Canada’s ultimate long distance hiking adventure.

 If a thru-hike of the GDT isn’t on the cards for you, consider hiking a segment of the route.
 Choose one of the defined sections as described above, or pick your own trailhead and length of hike.

-In August 2022, we hiked a significant percentage of Section C (more information later in this post).
-Starting at the Paint Pots trailhead in Kootenay National Park, we linked up with the GDT close to Helmet Falls and then followed the trail to the turnoff near Mount Shark in Spray Valley Provincial Park.
+Our first GDT adventure started at the Paint Pots trailhead in Kootenay National Park.
+We linked up with the GDT proper close to Helmet Falls and then followed the trail to the turnoff near Mount Shark in Spray Valley Provincial Park.

 Section C is one of the busiest areas of the GDT and also one of the most popular to section hike, due to the road access.
 Sections A, D and E are also common choices for section hiking as they also have good trailhead accessibility.